MikeD123/Energy/README.md

 Contents
 -----

+### Antimatter
+High level over view of what it is.
+Essentially it's all the possibilities for entropy based on the smallest piece of information.
+Higgs Boson, for example.
+Observing that produces more entropy.

 ### Bitcoin Authenticator
 Google Authenticator, but instead of using a central server to generate secret codes, we use the bitcoin blockchain to generate the code for us.